Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Kelly Starrett says that the human body is built to last over 100 years of proper operation.
 The fact that most of us start to fall apart long before that is because of our own poor lifestyle habits and movement patterns.

-The overall fitness pattern for those of you over the 40 mark doesn’t look all that different than it did in your 20’s or 30’s.
+The overall fitness pattern for those of you over the 40 mark like me doesn’t look all that different than it did in your 20’s or 30’s.
 Fitness is fitness.
 But you are also slower to recover from injury and hard workouts.
 That means you need to focus on correct movement patterns and recovery.

 I highly recommend Kelly Starrett’s book on movement patterns, as it tremendously helped me get over some lingering ankle and back injuries.